david-hill/irc/README.md

-# xchat

-xchat libnotify plugin for X-Chat wrting in Perl

-Just save both files in the ~/.xchat2/ Directory
+- Save highlight.lua in the ~/.config/hexchat/addons Directory

-Credit goes to s0ulslack (Tony Annen)

-# Distributed under the terms of the GNU General Public License, v2 or later #
+- Edit highlight.lua file to reflect the highlights you need
+- In hexchat , click: HexChat -> Load Plugin or Script... -> Select highlight.lua